leigler/type-interaction/_day_5/0-itinerary.md

 ---

-- Prelude
+- Discussion on Reading
-- Javascript + jQuery Demo + exercises
-- Assignment 2, in-progress group critiques
+- Small Group Critiques on progress
-- Assignment 2, Inclass working session
+- Work Session for Assignment 2